-Carbon dioxide, or CO2, often called simply carbon, is one of several chemical compounds known today as greenhouse gases, or GHG.
+Carbon dioxide, or CO2, (often called simply carbon), is one of several chemical compounds known today as greenhouse gases, or GHG.
 These gases occur both naturally and as byproducts of fossil fuel use in various transportation and industrial processes.
 CO2 comes from many different sources.
-It can be natural, such as volcanic, but it also comes from fossil fuels being used to create energy for our cars or to power our electricity-generating plants.
+It can be natural, as when it comes from a volcano, but it can also come from fossil fuels being used to create energy for our cars or to power our electricity-generating plants.

 International efforts have been under way for several years to reduce or offset the amount of carbon that is emitted into the atmosphere.
 Industries are retooling operations to release less carbon dioxide, and some are purchasing carbon credits to offset some of the carbon dioxide production that they have not been able to effectively and economically eliminate.
 Trees take in carbon dioxide from the atmosphere and store it.
 Most carbon is stored, or sequestered, in the wood and accounts for one-half of the dry weight.
 Carbon remains in the wood throughout the life of the forest product.

 Newly planted trees and some existing stands have qualified under the Voluntary Carbon Market as sequestered carbon.
 This allows forest landowners to sell these carbon credits to others who need to offset some of the carbon they are producing through industrial processes.
 Selling carbon credits is a growing, non-traditional way that forest landowners may gain additional revenue.
 The carbon industry is expected to be worth $60 billion in the United States in 2012.
 That puts the carbon market on par with wheat and corn.